ML4SCI/ML4SCI.github.io/_gsocproposals/2025/proposal_SYMBA1.md

 ---
-title: Transformer Models for Symbolic Calculations of Squared Amplitudes in HEP
+title: Next-Gen Transformer Models for Symbolic Calculations of Squared Amplitudes in HEP
 layout: gsoc_proposal
 project: SYMBA
 year: 2025
 organization:
  - Alabama
  - FSU
- - FAU
  - QU
- - IITDhanbad

 ---

 ## Description

 One of the most important physical quantities in particle physics is the cross section, or a probability that a particular process takes place in the interaction of elementary particles.
 Its measure provides a testable link between theory and experiment.
 It is obtained theoretically mainly by calculating the squared amplitude.
 The approach we use in this project is to treat the amplitude and squared amplitude as mathematical symbolic expressions and use language-translation models to map from the amplitude to squared-amplitude.
+This project will explore uses of more advanced techniques which could include but are not limited to Kolmogorov-Arnold Network layers in transformers, genetic algorithms and other evolutionary techniques, reinforcement learning.

 ## Duration